Artwork by Clinton McKay

 That was the very first I ever saw of old Harry Barnes.
 That's how he showed up.
 Right out of the blue.
 No bags.
 Not even a toothbrush.
 Nothing but the smile on his face, as they say.
 And definitely no shine on his shoes.
 But I learned pretty quick that quite a few of our inmates knew of him from one place or another.

 When I heard the name, Harry Barnes, you could've knocked me over.
 This drunk was my very own godfather, the guy my folks picked to stand up for me at baptism.
-Not that that stuff has much staying power these days.
+Not that such stuff has much staying power these days.
 The name's about all that's left, I figure, and maybe the extra card on birthdays.
 Truth is, I'd never even laid eyes on old Harry.
 Not since I was peeking out of a crib in China, anyway.
 But my folks were always talking Harry this and Harry that.
 And I do recall seeing old snapshots of someone running around with them up in the Western Hills out past Peking, among the temples and the Buddhist monasteries.

 We were always getting letters and cards from all around the globe, and I'd hear my mom call out to Dad, upstairs or out in the yard or over the telephone wire to the mines, "Guess where Harry's been!
 Bangkok!" or, "What's that silly doing in the Congo?" or "Why do you suppose he's in Istanbul?"
 And once in a while I'd even get something myself from some crazy place I never heard of, a picture postcard plastered with a bunch of sharp-looking stamps.

-He wrote me once from a place in Egypt called Shepheard's Hotel, advising me that since my old man was so keen on mining I should let him know there was treasure galore to dig out of the desert.
+He wrote me once from a place in Egypt called Shepheard's Hotel, advising me since my old man was so keen on mining I should let him know there was treasure galore to dig out of the desert.
 And the picture on the front was an ancient pharaoh's shiny gold mask.
 I remember too some guy spinning a prayer wheel in front of queer looking buildings up amongst the clouds in the Himalayas, and a note saying to let my mom know she could rest assured, because there were lamas enough up there in the mountains to keep the world at peace through our lifetimes and several more besides.
 Crazy stuff to make a kid wonder.